 - Sign up to take the TOEFL early—minimum three months before the deadline (TOEFL scores are good for two years, so there is no risk signing up early).
 Give yourself extra time in case you need to take the TOEFL more than one time.

 - When you finish the TOEFL, if you feel like you did a terrible job, then cancel the scores.
 Don’t send your scores to the schools.
-Even if feel like it is a waste of money, your education is important and you don’t want to risk sending schools a poor score.
+Even if it feels like a waste of money, your education is important and you don’t want to risk sending schools a poor score.